wolfer649/WGOT/README.md

 No Internet connection is required, because all of the timing is relative and typical CPU utilization is less than 10%.

 For development purposes, the software can be tested on an attached X11 HDMI screen/keyboard (or via VNC) without access to the PiTFT itself, though you definitely need the Perma-Proto Hat board with the MAX31855 board attached to make it work.
-# Changes
+# History
-Proto22 is the first beta version.
+Proto22 was the first beta version.

-Proto25 includes the following changes.
+Proto25 included the following changes.
 - Fix the problem of the activity LED being left on after the programme exits
 - Save the last two csv log files when the programme is restarted
 - Change the chart line's colour from red to blue if the current temperature is at or below freezing

-Proto26 adds the following changes.
+Proto26 added the following changes.
 - Fix the problem with the csv log file not having a time-zero entry
 - Documentation was updated as well.

-Proto28 adds the following changes.
+Proto28 added the following changes.
 - Fix activity LED not being turned off after keyboard exit, via 'x' key on main display.
 - Improve debug messages, if enabled in the code.
 - Use Decimal arithmetic for Temperature Adjustment menu, to avoid odd values with binary math.